-The System's responses to the findings identified in our examination are described in the accompanying schedule of findings.
-We did not examine the System's responses and, accordingly, we express no opinion on the responses.
+The System's responses to the internal control findings identified in our examination are described in the accompanying schedule of findings.
+The System's responses were not subjected to the procedures applied in the compliance examination and, accordingly, we express no opinion on the responses.